How You Can See Extraordinary Results By Relinquishing Control on Competition Day

 My thoughts on empowering young athletes have been heavily influenced by the book Legacy – What the All Blacks Can Teach Us About the Business of Life.
 Read my review of the book HERE.

-You may purchase the book from Booktopia by clicking HERE.
+You may purchase the book from Booktopia (Australia & New Zealand) by clicking HERE.

-You can buy the book from Amazon by clicking HERE.
+You can buy the book from the Amazon US Store by clicking HERE.

 NOTE: There are links on this page from which Coaching Young Athletes can earn a small commission.
 This adds no cost to you but helps to keep this blog sustainable.
 I really appreciate if you do purchase through my links.
 Please know that I only recommend books that I use and love myself, and all opinions expressed in this review are my own.
 Thanks for your support.
 Darren